cursorless-dev/cursorless/docs/user/README.md

 ### Swap

 Swaps two targets.
-If the first target is omitted, it will refer to the current selection.
+If the first target is omitted, it will target the current selection.
 If the targets are list targets they will be zipped together.

 - `"swap <TARGET 1> with <TARGET 2>"`
 - `"swap with <TARGET>"`